Writing Your Book While Keeping Your Authentic Voice: An RTC Book Journey Interview with Leanne Rozell

 And I know “family” stirs all kinds of different meanings for different people.
 But for me, family is sacred and trusted and loyal.
 There is a sense of mutual commitment to each other and to this project that I find incredibly unique and energizing.

-RTC: Why did you ultimately choose RTC to help you write your story?
+RTC: Why did you ultimately choose RTC to help you write your book?

 A: Because they’re the best, and you want the best.